Code-Institute-Submissions/Upon-Wonder/README.md

 - Hero image on contact page by [Drew Beamer](https://unsplash.com/photos/3SIXZisims4)

 #### Videos
-**NOTE!** Due to copyright claims, I have chosen to post videos that are free to use but that do not contain any audio.
+**NOTE!** Due to copyright claims, I have chosen to embed videos that are free to use but that do not contain any audio.
 The videos are therefore mute.
-This is to visually keep the band's image on the page.
+This is to visually keep the band's image on the page due to lack of good looking, free to use, videos with audio.
-Embedded videos borrowed for free from [Vimeo](https://www.vimeo.com/).
+The embedded videos are from [Vimeo](https://www.vimeo.com/).
 - First video in gallery.html borrowed from [Jeffreu Beach](https://vimeo.com/groups/royaltyfree/videos/127223734)
 - Second video in gallery borrowed from [Finding Footage](https://vimeo.com/groups/royaltyfree/videos/152051779)
 - Third video in gallery borrowed from [Finding Footage](https://vimeo.com/groups/royaltyfree/videos/151468324)